Yerba Buena Island: Population

 As of 2007, after the City of San Francisco received authority over the island from the US Navy, a small community of 40 households, comprising about 100 people, had developed on the island.

-In 2011, the San Francisco Board of Supervisors approved a 20-year development of the island that aims to build two neighborhoods with up to 8,000 residences of which 25 percent are designated for affordable housing.
+In 2011, the San Francisco Board of Supervisors approved a 20-year development of the island that aims to build two neighborhoods with up to 8,000 residences, of which 25 percent are designated for affordable housing.

 In 2015, the City of San Francisco evicted the majority of residents to make room for the development.
 Yerba Buena Island residents were offered either to be paid roughly $5,000 and move off the island or move into an apartment on Treasure Island.
-Roughly two thirds of the residents chose to be relocated to Treasure Island.
+Roughly two-thirds of the residents chose to be relocated to Treasure Island.
+As of 2023 a 124-condo complex called the Bristol has opened, as has an affordable apartment complex for veterans.
+Most of the other planned developments have been hung up in lawsuits.
+A 69-foot-tall sundial/sculpture by Hiroshi Sugimoto opened on a Yerba Buena hilltop in June 2023.

 In popular culture

 In his book Two Years Before the Mast, published in 1840, Richard Henry Dana, Jr. mentions in the last chapter, actually a postscript chapter added 20 years later, that his ship of the 1830s voyage anchored "between a small island, called Yerba Buena, and a gravel beach in a little bight or cove of the same name".